IvanHornung/Pandemic-Simulator/README.md

 * A recovered Boid shares the same steering mechanics as a healthy boid.
 * A recovered Boid is immune to the pandemic disease for a relatively long length of time.
 * A recovered Boid is not considered to be healthy count-wise.
+* Can be artificial summoned by pressing the `T` key.

 ### **<span style="color:rgb(154, 74, 178);">Dead</span>**
 <img src="https://i.imgur.com/DrPGzOc.png" height="163" width="252"> <img src="https://media.giphy.com/media/fZ8tL6AcqlyYkG3Xgh/giphy.gif" height="163" width="252"> <img src="https://media.giphy.com/media/L11x1x4tUj7oPTLJaM/giphy.gif" height="163" width="252">